Web-Prolog/swi-web-prolog/README.md

 # Web Prolog

+Elevator pitch:

 > Imagine a dialect of **Prolog** with processes and mailboxes and send and receive – all the means necessary for powerful concurrent and distributed programming.
 Alternatively, think of it as a dialect of **Erlang** with logic variables, backtracking search and a built-in database of facts and rules – the means for logic programming, knowledge representation and reasoning.
 Also, think of it as a **web logic programming language**.
 This is what **Web Prolog** is all about.

 This is a proof-of-concept demonstration/tutorial only.
-The system is _not_ yet ready for online employment.
-But you can install it locally, go through the tutorial, and play with lots of code examples.
+The system is _not_ yet ready for online deployment.
+But you can install it locally, work through the tutorial, and play with lots of code examples.

 Design and implementation by Torbjörn Lager, with a _lot_ of help from Jan Wielemaker.